ctkelley/NotebookSIAMFANL/README.md

 The provisional title is

-### Solving Nonlinear Equations with Iterative Methods: Solvers and Examples in Juia
+**Solving Nonlinear Equations with Iterative Methods: Solvers and Examples in Julia**

 Hence the repositories have SIAMFANL in their names.

+## Getting started ##

 If you are reading this you have found the notebooks.
 The optimal way to use this is to clone this repository and put it in your Julia **LOAD_PATH**.
 Then install the packages with the solvers using **pkg**.

 One way to do that is to type

-### import Pkg; Pkg.add("https://github.com/ctkelley/SIAMFANLEquations.jl")
+**import Pkg; Pkg.add("https://github.com/ctkelley/SIAMFANLEquations.jl")**

 in the REPL

+The next step is to open the notebooks.
+My way to do this (after installing IJulia) is to type **using IJulia** and  **notebook()** in the REPL.

+To get everything to work, you will need a few packages.
+LinearAlgebra, SuiteSparse, SparseArrays, AbstractFFTs, FFTW, IJjulia, JLD2, and PyPlot.
+I put

+using LinearAlgebra
+using SuiteSparse
+using SparseArrays
+using AbstractFFTs
+using FFTW
+using IJulia
+using JLD2

+in my startup.jl file and do **using PyPlot** when I need it.
+PyPlot takes a while to get going.

 If you want to play with the solvers, use the **dev** command within **pkg** to put the codes where it's easy for you to get to them.
 Alternatively, you could close the repository for the package and put that in your Julia **LOAD_PATH**.

+## How much Julia do you need to know? ##

 Since this is an education project, I do not expect the reader to be an expert in Julia, but do expect the reader to be able to understand the codes,